11 Things To Do With Pumpkins After Halloween

 ★★★★★

-Lomi allows you to turn food waste into plant-ready nutrients in under 24 hours.
+Lomi allows you to turn food waste into plant-ready natural fertilizer in under 24 hours.
 Boost your plants while reducing your waste.

-In our most recent Lomi compost test, we ran our old pumpkins through Lomi's Eco-Express mode.
+In our most recent Lomi test, we ran our old pumpkins through Lomi's Eco-Express mode.
 You can see the results below.

 Lomi pumpkin compost test